The prices in this guide were updated in July 2018.

 There are a number of different techniques involved in hair transplantation, and the overall cost depends on a variety of factors such as the number of grafts required, the method of chosen transplantation, and the location of the clinic.
 A hair transplant is also just one of many hair restoration techniques.

-The lack of sufficient information on price and availability means that many people who are considering a hair transplant are reluctant to make the jump and go ahead with the procedure.
+Many people who are considering a hair transplant are reluctant to make the jump and go ahead with the procedure without clear information on price and availability.
 The significant cost of the hair transplant is another obstacle.
-Advances in technology and further investment in the development of hair restoration techniques, however, have resulted in hair transplants becoming both more accessible and more affordable.
-A hair transplant is a permanent and non-reversible procedure that will last a lifetime, which makes thorough research of clinics, doctors, specialists, and techniques especially important.
+But advances in technology and further investment in the development of hair restoration techniques have resulted in hair transplants becoming both more accessible and more affordable.
+All the same, a hair transplant is a permanent and non-reversible procedure that will last a lifetime, so it’s important to thoroughly research clinics, doctors, specialists, and techniques.

-The average price of a hair transplant in the United States will be in the range of $4,000 to $15,000, but the cost of a hair transplant varies hugely from country to country.
-For example, hair transplants in Turkey start at $1,599.
+A hair transplant in the United States can cost up to $25,000, but the cost of a hair transplant varies hugely from country to country.
+For example, hair transplants in Turkey start at $2,000.
 The final price depends on the amount of hair being transplanted.

-When researching the possibility of hair transplant abroad, there are many factors to consider besides cost.
-The qualifications of the hair transplant team, review of former patients, and clinic accreditations are all important factors to take into account.
+When researching the possibility of a hair transplant abroad, there are many factors to consider besides cost.
+The qualifications of the hair transplant team, reviews of former patients, and clinic accreditations are all important factors to take into account.